Seizuring so as if escaping from fright

 They just close their door.

 Envious of the Clouds is my first book and although I didn't intend to publish it, I decided around poem #30 that I would go for it.
 I revised a handful of poems from my teenage years and then wrote a lot of new ones.
 When I created 101 poems, I hit the publish button!

-Here are my seller's pages:
+Here is my seller's page:

 From a 5-star review on Amazon:

 "The poems are mostly rhyming, and only occasionally metered; and the book is full of half-rhyme, which results in some very interesting effects.
 For instance, many of the poems require careful study to see if they are even rhyming at all!

 The result, if you simply read through smoothly, is that the words sit in your consciousness like musical notes on a score, occasionally reinforcing each other, occasionally not, but all working together with a sort of mystical quality...

 ...This book is technically adept, and full of a wonderful kindness, patience, and wonder."